jeremenichelli/personal-site/posts/2019-05-27-new-site-who-dis.md

 ## Hosting

-One of the things that performance tools were _penalizing_ my site for was low server response which wasn't much in my control.
+One of the things performance tools were _penalizing_ my site for was low server response which wasn't much in my control when I was using GitHub Pages.
 Now, this site lives in [Netlify](//netlify.com) supporting secure connections, branch previews and continuous deployment in addition to CDN distribution.

-> Netlify is the thing I wished was available when I was a kid throwing invalid HTML to an FTP server like twenty years&nbsp;ago.
+> Netlify is the thing I wished was available when I was a kid throwing invalid HTML to an FTP server like twenty years&nbsp;ago

-As much as I recommend the simplest setup to new developers and beginners to focus more on code and learning than in infrastructure and servers, Netlify is just so simple that was the easiest thing in the long migration list I had.
+I always recommend to go for the simplest setup to new developers and beginners to focus more on code and learning than in infrastructure and servers, and Netlify is just so simple I took my own advice, and it was the easiest thing to tackle from a the long migration list I had.

 ## Wrap-up

-As I said on Twitter some time ago, a personal site is this place where you can show _who you are_ and by roaming around mine and reading this piece you will notice that, first, I'm definitely not a designer and second, I'm quite obsessed with performance and content delivery.
+As I said on Twitter some time ago, a personal site is this place where you can show _who you are_ and by roaming around mine and reading this piece you will notice that, first, I'm definitely not a designer and second, I'm quite obsessed with performance and content first delivery.

-I always say that business is the main threat to a performant web, third-party scripts, complex and badly orchestrated feature implementations are coming from it.
+In my carrer I've seen how business was the main threat to a building a web product with good performance, third-party scripts, contradictory product decisions and badly orchestrated feature implementations makes it hard to think of a global and future proof strategy around best practices.

-This is why I found interesting to hear stories on how teams dealt with optimizations while responding to business priorities, but here _there's no business_, this is me and my playground.
+This is why I found interesting to hear stories on how teams dealt with optimizations while responding to business priorities but here _there's no business_, this is me and my playground.
 My playground, my rules.

 ### Credits